jimmyfortinx/npm-scripts-conventional-changelog/README.md

 - **commit**: trigger [commitizen](https://www.npmjs.com/package/commitizen) to guide the developer to write a standardized commit message
 - **commitmsg**: used by [husky](https://www.npmjs.com/package/husky) to lint commit message when git commit is run
 - **version**: generates a changelog and it to the commit
+- **preview-changelog**: adds unreleased commits to changelog to preview the output (*warning:* do not commit this generated changelog)

 [commitizen](https://www.npmjs.com/package/commitizen), [commitlint](https://www.npmjs.com/package/commitlint) and [conventional-changelog](https://www.npmjs.com/package/conventional-changelog) are configured to follow [angular conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).